luispedro/metarabbit/draft-links.rst

 as long as we keep these as separate things, then we reason about them individually and `status quo bias
 <http://en.wikipedia.org/wiki/Status_quo_bias>`__ kicks in.

+.. [#] I recall a dialogue between two people which went something like this:
+   "This is much better than the commercial things."
+"It's not commercial?"
+"No, it's from a small producer."
+"Who doesn't sell it for money?"
+"No, they do sell it, but it's not a big company, you know?"
+"But I can go there and buy it, right?"
+"Yes."
+"If they sell it, it's commercial; they just have a particular marketing concept that appeals to their target demographic."
+This was on the topic of cheese, but applies here as well.